TheShadowEevee/Sharpii-NetCore/README.md

 - Convert an image file to a .tpl, and vice versa
 - Send a .dol or .wad to the Homebrew Channel over Wi-Fi

-For more details see the readme.txt in the sharpii folder or visit the Sharpii-NetCore thread at: https://gbatemp.net/threads/sharpii-netcore-a-mod-and-port-of-sharpii.559849/.
-Any issues should be reported here for quick notice though.

 ## Download
 You can download the latest version of Sharpii on the project's releases page: https://github.com/TheShadowEevee/Sharpii-NetCore/releases/
-Certain releases will have certain executables pre-made.
-If an executable you need isn't there, compile it yourself!
-I will have instructions soon.
-You may also open an issue for this but it may be denyed.
+Releases will have certain executables pre-made.
+If an executable you need isn't there, you can follow the compilation instructions in the wiki.
+I will compile this myself for certain people if asked via Discord (Usually for projects such as RC24's Linux patcher.)

 ## Issues/Pull Requests
 All issues with this version of Sharpii should go in this fork's issue tracker.
-The issue is likely with the port, and even if it isn't maybe I can fix it as I don't know if the original Sharpii creator is still active.
+I will look into any issue whether it's caused by the port or a remenant from the original iteration of Sharpii.
 Pull requests are appreciated if they fix an issue, but it may take a bit to review.

 ## Giving Credit